sensedeep/dynamodb-onetable/README.md

 ```javascript
 await User.find({}, {profile: 'find-all-users'})
 ```

+Read more about how to use and configure metrics at [Understanding Your DynamoDB Performance](https://www.sensedeep.com/blog/posts/stories/single-table-dynamodb-monitoring.html).

 The metrics can be viewed in CloudWatch or best via the free [SenseDeep Developer](https://www.sensedeep.com) plan which has detailed graphs for your single-table monitoring for DynamoDB.